mingchen/android-system-build.prop/README.md

 1. Download OTA image from [Factory Images for Nexus and Pixel Devices](https://developers.google.com/android/images)

-2. Extract OTA image with [android-ota-extractor](https://github.com/tobyxdd/android-ota-payload-extractor), for example.
-The following command extract "marlin" for Pixel XL version 10.0.0 (QP1A.191005.007.A3, Dec 2019)
+2. Unpack OTA image with [android-ota-extractor](https://github.com/tobyxdd/android-ota-payload-extractor).
+For example, The following command extract "marlin" for Pixel XL version 10.0.0 (QP1A.191005.007.A3, Dec 2019):

 ```sh
 $ android-ota-extractor marlin-ota-qp1a.191005.007.a3-23002a57.zip